Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('resolve'), the resource ('an agent's handle on a specific platform'), and the output ('URL, with whether it is verified').
-It effectively distinguishes from sibling tools like 'search_agents' or 'get_profile' which serve different purposes.
+The description uses a specific verb ('resolve') and specifies the resource ('agent's handle on a specific platform') and the output ('URL, with whether it is verified').
+This clearly distinguishes it from siblings such as get_profile or search_agents, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.